 Starting on 17 April, travelers flying through this world transportation hub will find an addition to the airport that is approximately over 1.4 million square feet, and cost a reported $1.24 billion to build.

 The building measures 134,000 sq m and contains a glass and steel donut-shaped roof that spreads over 200 m and its widest point, providing an almost column-free interior.
 The roof will drop rainwater from a hub oculus 7 stories down.

-This waterfall system, improves the Rain Vortex, will be in continue use, helping to chill the interior.
-During the regions frequent thunderstorms, rainwater will flow at more than ten-thousand gallons per minute.
+This waterfall system, improves the Rain Vortex, will be in continuous use, helping to chill the interior.
+During the region’s frequent thunderstorms, rainwater will flow at more than ten-thousand gallons per minute.
 The rainwater will also be used for landscape irrigation systems and building services.

 The waterfall will be placed in the Forest Valley, a terraced indoor forest with walking seating and trails.
 An inter-terminal train will cross through the garden, providing visitors with limited time a glimpse of charming greenery.

-Another standout spec of the jewel is titled the Canopy Park.
+Another standout feature of the jewel is titled the Canopy Park.
 This will provide 14,000 sq m of attractions adding a suspended glass-bottom bridge walk, a hedge mirror and maze, and art installations.
-There will be also be an event plaza capable to accommodate one-thousand people.
-Further, there will be restaurants, retail space, and 130-room hotel, and bars.
+There will also be an event plaza capable of accommodating one-thousand people.
+Further, there will be restaurants, retail space, a 130-room hotel, and bars.

-The project will be rated Green Mark Platinum, which is green Singaporean building, and in addition to its rainwater collection, will spec wonderful shading and a best ventilation system.
+The project will be rated Green Mark Platinum, which is green Singaporean building, and in addition to its rainwater collection, will feature wonderful shading and a best ventilation system.